andywer/pg-listen/README.md

 ## Error & event handling

+#### `instance.events.on("connected", listener: () => void)`

+The `connected` event is emitted once after initially establishing the connection and later once after every successful reconnect.
+Reconnects happen automatically when `pg-listen` detects that the connection closed or became unresponsive.

 #### `instance.events.on("error", listener: (error: Error) => void)`

 An `error` event is emitted for fatal errors that affect the notification subscription.
 A standard way of handling those kinds of errors would be to `console.error()`-log the error and terminate the process with a non-zero exit code.